TheCandidStartup/TheCandidStartup.github.io/_drafts/asynchronous-react.md

 In the example above I'm only using an optimistic value for `formula`.
 The way I manage edit mode and cell selection make it simpler to implement optimistic updates by setting and restoring the state manually.
 Which makes me wonder, is it really worth adding the complexity of these additional abstractions for something that I can easily do myself?

 My initial assumption was that these are simple custom hooks that you could write for yourself.
-They actually rely heavily on concurrent rendering.
+They're not.
+They actually depend heavily on concurrent rendering.

 Calling `startTransition` triggers an immediate render with the existing state that returns `true` for the `isPending` flag.
 It then invokes the update function.
 Any changes made to state inside `startTransition` result in a concurrent background render which can be suspended and resumed as needed.
 The pending UI stays interactive with events processed and the UI rendered.
 Once the update completes, the state changes made inside `startTransition` become visible and the background render is applied to the DOM.